 The rural region of Abruzzo, located near the center of Italy, often gets ignored by international travelers.
-And that’s a shame: With beautiful countryside, beaches, the Appenine Mountains, home to the National Park of Abruzzo where you can follow mountain trails and perhaps catch a glimpse of the local wildlife, including some rather shy bears.
+And that’s a shame: With beautiful countryside, beaches, the Appenine Mountains, home to the National Park of Abruzzo where you can follow mountain trails and perhaps catch a glimpse of the local wildlife, including some rather shy bears (on a side note, you can also find bears in Friuli).
 Sulmona is considered the most beautiful town in the region with its Gothic and Renaissance style of buildings and Chieti with its wonderful views across Abruzzo to the sea.
 Abruzzo is the region that gave us the word confetti (which here refers to colorful sweets).
 Like the territory, Abruzzo’s traditional cuisine is rustic, comprising of much lamb and mutton.

 Visit Abruzzo if: You love the outdoors; you want to experience the “authentic Italy”; you’re planning on driving (public transport isn’t great); you’d like an active vacation; you’d like to get off the beaten path; you want to travel on a budget (it tends to be pretty cheap to stay and eat in Abruzzo, especially compared to other regions!).

 Lazio is a pretty well-known region since, after all, it’s home to Rome!
 (It’s also the third most populous region in Italy).
 But there’s much more to this central region than Italy’s capital.
 Lazio, which gets its name from “Latium,” has sandy beaches along the coast and hills and small mountains further inland.
 It’s home to famous lakes, like Bracciano and Albano; the lovely Castelli Romani hills; remains of the ancient Etruscan civilization which dates back to before Rome was founded; medieval towns and Renaissance gardens; and great archaeological sites, like Ostia Antica.